magicoder10/github-stats/README.md

         });
 ```

-Please don't forget to replace `GITHUB_USERNAME` with **your** Github username and `CONTAINER` with the css selector where you want render the contributions inside.
+Please don't forget to replace `GITHUB_USERNAME` with **your** Github username and `CONTAINER` with the css selector where you want to render the contributions inside.

 ### Options
 - **rows**: the number of rows in the graph